 If you've used Merc Comand before, then you'll be fine.
-After a week with it we were getting the hang of it – but compared to BMW's iDrive or Audi's MMi we found the Merc system a little less intuitive; it's just a little more complex and fiddly.
+After a week with it we were getting the hang of it – but compared to BMW's iDrive or Audi's MMi we found the Merc system a little less intuitive; because it's just a little more complex and fiddly.

 Regardless, the cockpit is a stunning place to sit.
 With a slab of open grain wood on this model stretching from the door tops across the dash, underneath the double screens, it looks slick, modern and avoids the old-man look you might be expecting.

 One thing we didn't miss was the lack of touchscreen functionality.
 BMW has now added this in to its iDrive system, and on Audi it is incoming (the A8 exemplifies this).
 But for now Mercedes continues with the rotary/steering input control system only.
-And after the system initially distracted us with its complexity, we found that – as ever – this approach to user input meant we could keep our eyes on the road more of the time.
+And after the system initially distracted us with its complexity, we found that – as ever – the rotary conroller approach to user input meant we could keep our eyes on the road more of the time.

 Having lived with the Mercedes E-Class for a week, we've come to enjoy its breadth of abilities and optional technologies.
 And considering during that time we had expected the total price to topple the £50k mark, we were pleasantly surprised by its £46,655 total (with all the extra trimmings).
 Not that we'd go as far as calling it "a bargain", but it's good value compared to some of its competitors and the standard spec is strong.